ssc-spc-cloud-nuage/eslz-template/README.md

 Finally, from this base, you can then start to work on various project and missions.
 (L2_blueprint_project).

 To communicate with earth (ground) from the landinzone base you need to relay communications through a spaceport (Shared VDC).
-The spaceport is the only way communicate from the base with earth can be established.
+The spaceport is the only way communication from the base with earth can be established.
 The spaceport is built by a central authority that oversee and ensure all communication flow security.
-The L1_blueprint_spaceport is not part of this project.
+The L1_blueprint_spaceport is not part of this client project.

 All those blueprints use [resources](https://www.terraform.io/docs/providers/azurerm/r/availability_set.html) found on the planet and/or pre-built [modules](https://github.com/canada-ca-terraform-modules/terraform-azurerm-active-directory-v2) to create the assembly.